melowntech/buildsys-cmake/README.md

 ## About

-This project hold CMake-based plugin for building C++ (or C) based projects.
+This project holds CMake-based plugin for building C++ (or C) based projects.

 ## Usage